bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Create script.js and populate it with functions from index.html." />
 </p>

-Here, I can just make a new file called script.js.
-On that file I can add my function parentheses, curly braces, and an extra set of parenthesis at the end to make it run.
+<p>Here, I can just make a new file called script.js.
+On that file I can
+add my function parentheses, curly braces, and an extra set of parenthesis at the end to make it run.
 Then inside the curly braces, I&apos;m going to use strict directive semicolon, and then I&apos;m going to come back here and just copy this script from here.
 Already use const for the one variable that I have, so I don&apos;t really have to do anything with that.
-That&apos;s all fine, and that should be all good there.
+That&apos;s all fine, and that should be all good there.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 241. call script.js from 'head' with 'defer' (142) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">